 There are also businesses out there that are going one step further and making reusable face coverings in a sustainable way.
 For example, Prickly Thistle produces reusable face coverings and runs a subscription service to ensure all face coverings are replaced and repurposed on a regular basis.

 Around 80% of our carbon footprint in Scotland comes from the things we buy and use.
 By opting to wear a reusable face covering, you will be reducing your consumption and choosing to protect the planet. #ReuseBeatsSingleUse.

 Show your style

-Reusable face coverings give us more choice.
-Why not show your style, add some pattern, brighten someone’s day a little with a splash of colour or a silly face design?
+Reusable face coverings give us more choice and can be as unique as you.
+Show your style, add some pattern, brighten someone’s day a little with a splash of colour or a more festive design.

-Now that you’ve acquired a reusable face covering, repurposed an item you already own or crafted something yourself, it should now be your go-to accessory to look after and maintain like you would any favourite piece of clothing.
+Now that you’ve got your reusable face covering, repurposed an item you already own or crafted something yourself, it should now be your go-to accessory to look after and maintain like you would any favourite piece of clothing.

 The Scottish Government has provided guidance on how to keep your reusable face covering clean: